utkarsh2811/docs-dev/source/includes/_collections.md

 `appId` property shows to which Application this collection belongs.

-`profile` property shows whether collection is a user profile.
+`profile` property shows whether collection is a user profile collection.

+Profile collection primary `id` is used as a `profile id` across whole application.
+Profile collection requires also a `user id`, so we can link profile to a user.
+Only one profile collection is allowed per application.

-`event` property shows whether collection is an event.
+`event` property shows whether collection is an event collection.
 Key difference of `event` type collection is that it has many-to-one relation with a profile.

-If `event` is true, having a relation with a profile collection is necessary.
+Event collection is required to have `profile id`.
+Events not belonging to any profile are not supported.

 In the `_links` object
 `self` points to the collection itself,